-Goals Define what the group wants to accomplish.
-Objectives Define the measurable outcomes that a group seeks to accomplish.
-Actions Items are the specific tasks that the NRD will undertake to achieve the goals and objectives.
+Goals Broadly defines what the plan will accomplish.
+Objectives Defines the measurable outcomes that will accomplish the goals.
+Actions The specific tasks that the NRD will undertake to achieve the goals and objectives.

-The next two subsections describe the objectives and actions that the P-MRNRD plans to take to achieve the goal of sustainability.
+The next two subsections describe the objectives and actions that the P-MRNRD plans to take to achieve the reservoir life goal of sustainability.